 Our approach to writing sets scholars up to become skilled, passionate writers who convey their ideas with clarity and purpose.
-Scholars write every day.
-Their writing assignments include responding to literature, narrative writing, letters and opinion pieces, historical fiction stories, poems, and myths and fables.
+Scholars study the work of great writers to give them a vision for the type of writing they will do.
+Every day scholars write, emulating the techniques of the writers they've studied.
+Their assignments include narrative writing, opinion pieces, historical fiction stories, poems, and literature responses.

 At the heart of our writing program is the belief that writers improve through frequent practice and revision.

 By providing regular opportunities for scholars to write independently, receive feedback, revise, and publish their work, we build authentic engagement and the habits of great writers.

 Strong writing rests on the grammatical rules underpinning language, and we believe it is our responsibility to help scholars master these rules.
 We teach scholars grammar by holding them accountable for using correct grammar in their speech every day.
-In grades 3 and 4, scholars have daily mini-lessons that improve their ability to write with clarity and precision.
-Scholars also learn spelling through nightly practice of weekly spelling words, which increase in difficulty throughout the year.
+In grades 3 and 4, scholars complete daily minilessons that improve their ability to write with clarity and precision.